-Refugees living through a pandemic
+Refugees living in a pandemic

 More than nine months ago on a hot Sunday afternoon, I went to visit Juan (real name concealed).
 I pulled up outside of his apartment building, and he came to escort me in.
-Through windows I saw curious faces fixating their eyes on me.
+Through windows, I saw curious faces fixating their eyes on me.
 Laser beams surveying an object; a stranger had entered their sanctuary.
 As Juan made it through the main gate, a medium-built man possibly in his late 20s appeared from his room and there was a brief exchange in Spanish.
 He glanced at me with mistrust, then walked back inside.
-That moment, coupled with the afternoon's blistering heat, made we wonder whether this was a mistake.
+That moment, coupled with the afternoon's blistering heat, made me wonder whether this was a mistake.

 Juan then entered a tiny room, and inside were four adults living in a confined space trying to recreate some semblance of home.
 Juan's wife and mother-in-law were frying plantains and fish on the stove.
 Juan's wife politely smiled at me, but my presence rattled her nerves.